 While you are in residence, your room is your home.
 Everybody - staff, Fellows, and other students - should respect your right to privacy.
 From time to time, however, it may be necessary for a member of staff or College Officer to gain access to your room as a matter of urgency, whether or not you are present.
 For example, there might be a potential danger to people or to the fabric of the building; or people from outside the College, such as window cleaners or electrical contractors, may need to carry out approved work; or a staff member or College Officer may need access in order to perform their duties.
 Whenever practicable and reasonable, an attempt will be made to arrange a mutually convenient time, but if the matter is urgent, access will need to be granted without undue delay.
+This is in accordance with the rules set by ANUK, the body which regulates the College's provision of student accommodation.
 All staff wear identifying badges or uniform, and visiting contractors should have temporary passes.
 Porters and other staff accessing rooms will leave a form explaining the reason for entry, with the date and time.